-Computer outage grounds Delta flights nationwide
+Computer outage grounds Delta flights in U.S.

-Delta was hit by a crippling computer outage on Sunday night that disrupted flights around the nation.
+Delta was hit by a crippling computer outage on Sunday night that disrupted flights across the United States.

-It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in delays and angry passengers.
+It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in cancellations, delays and angry passengers.

-The FAA said late Sunday that there was a nationwide ground stop on all Delta (DAL) domestic flights but that international flights weren't affected.
+The FAA announced a nationwide ground stop late Sunday on all domestic Delta (DAL) flights.
+The measure remained in place for at least two and half hours it was lifted.

-"Delta teams are expeditiously working to fix a systems outage that has resulted in departure delays for flights on the ground," the company said in a statement.
-"Flights in the air remain unaffected."
+"Delta teams are expeditiously working to fix a systems outage that has resulted in departure delays and cancellations," the company said in a statement.

+It wasn't immediately clear how many flights were affected in total and to what extent the problems might spill into Monday.

-Upset travelers took to Twitter to vent about the outages.
+Upset travelers took to Twitter to vent about the delays and confusion.

 "@Delta I'm here in Atlanta will they let us know when things start working again?" wrote Twitter user @Indydog63.

-Delta's website and mobile apps were also down, which added to customers' frustrations.
+The airline's website and mobile apps also went down, adding to customers' frustrations.

 The problems come about a week after United Airlines temporarily grounded domestic mainline flights due to an IT issue.